 Spring 2021: PHYS 601 Methods of Theoretical Physics II

 Tue-Thu 12:00-1:15 pm; Room PHYS 223 (First lecture is in person and the following lectures will be online using the Zoom application).
-The videos of the lectures will be recorded and submitted on YouYube.
+The videos of the lectures are on posted YouYube here.
 If you have signed up for the course, or planning to sign up please send me an email so that I can invite you to the SLACK channel.

 Prerequisites: Basic familiarity with quantum mechanics and statistical physics.
 No previous knowledge of renormalization group is assumed.